csswizardry/csswizardry.github.com/_posts/2024-10-01-the-ultimate-contract-templates-for-tech-consultants.md

 ---

-As a [tech consultant](/consultancy/), having airtight contracts isn’t just about the paperwork—it’s about protecting your business and ensuring you get paid on time.
+As a [tech consultant](/consultancy/), having airtight contracts isn’t just about the paperwork — it’s about protecting your business and ensuring you get paid on time.
 I’ve developed a [Contracts Starter Pack](https://csswizardry.gumroad.com/l/contracts-starter-pack) specifically for tech consultants to address common challenges, such as securing intellectual